 Saint Mary Cathedral Begins Divine Mercy Cenacles

-By Deacon Guadalupe Rodriguez, Saint Mary Cathedral Director of Religious Education
+By Deacon Guadalupe Rodriguez, former Director of Religious Education

-Devotion to Jesus’ Divine Mercy, and cenacles that facilitate its related prayers and learning, are based on Church-approved revelations of Jesus to Sr. Faustina in the 1930s.
+Devotion to Jesus’ Divine Mercy that facilitate its related prayers and learning, are based on Church-approved revelations of Jesus to St. Faustina in the 1930s.

 Where Divine Mercy Cenacles have been begun, there has been an enormous amount of spiritual growth through regular prayer and learning, and increased fellowship among Catholics who otherwise might not feel the mutual support of their universal Christian family.
 Participants find themselves better equipped to live and spread the “Good News” of God’s love and mercy, as found in both the Old and New Testaments.

 The Cathedral Cenacle will use the Church-approved “Cenacle Formation Manual,” written by the Eucharistic Apostles of The Divine Mercy.

 Is the message of Divine Mercy that important?

 Knowing the Catechism and Scripture are more important, since they teach us our faith and about our own salvation.
 Having said this, the Divine Mercy message is officially approved by the Church and it is important because Jesus instructed St. Faustina: “Speak to the world about My Mercy; let all mankind recognize My unfathomable mercy.
 It is a sign of the end of times; after it, will come the day of justice.”
 [Diary 848]

 Pope John Paul II often said that the Divine Mercy message was dear to him and that ours was an “age of mercy.”
 In his homilies and writings he described Divine Mercy as the answer to the world’s problems and the message of the Third Millennium.
 He also wrote an encyclical, “Rich in Mercy.”